 THINGS TO REMEMBER

-- Kochin is in Kerala and it can be pretty warm for people travelling from other parts of the world, remember to keep yourself hydrated by having lots of water.
+- Kochin is in Kerala and it can be pretty warm for people traveling from other parts of the world, remember to keep yourself hydrated by having lots of water.

-- Uber and Ola services are also available but, maybe a little difficult to get a cab.
+- Uber and Ola’s services are also available but, may be a little difficult to get a cab.